Developing Viable On-Demand Gear Systems

 Pop-up Buoy

-Inflatable Lift Bag
+Inflatable Lift Bag/Buoy

 Buoyant Spool

-The Gear Library
+The Gear Lending Library

-Permitted fishermen and researchers can borrow from the library to test gear in real fishing situations.
+Permitted fishermen can borrow from the library to test gear in real fishing situations.
 In return, the borrowers provide us with insights into how the gear operates on their vessel, any problems encountered, and suggestions for improving the technologies.

 Finding and Retrieving On-Demand Gear